haframjolk/epsilon/README.md

-    "title": "Election Title", // The title of the election "passwords": ["123", "321"], // List of allowed, one-time passwords "candidates": ["Foo", "Bar"], // List of the candidates running "multiple": false, // Allow voters to vote for multiple candidates?
-    "out_filename": "results.json" // Filename to write election results to
+    "title": "Election Title", // The title of the election "passwords": ["123", "321"], // List of allowed, one-time passwords "candidates": ["Foo", "Bar"], // List of the candidates running "max_candidates": 1, // Maximum number of candidates a voter can vote for "out_filename": "results.json" // Filename to write election results to }
-}
 ```

 ## Running